 Exporting to Europe

-The first of these is language.
-Doing business with our Anglo-Saxon cousins on the other side of the planet seems natural to us because we share the same language and culture.
-But the European markets on our doorstep often feel outside our comfort zone.
+The first of these is language, followed by culture.
+Doing business with our Anglo-Saxon cousins on the other side of the planet seems natural to us because we share the same language and a similar culture.
+However European markets practically on our doorstep often feel outside our comfort zone.

 You might think trading with our European neighbours post-Brexit will be an unattractive proposition.
 Yes and no. Yes, we can expect increased paperwork, processing time and costs.
 Will you be affected by this?
 No, not necessarily.
 You can now benefit from specialised services that allow you to legally ‘remain’ in the EU while physically staying in the UK with hardly any disruption to your everyday business.